norok2/italiclas/README.md

 A number of features are in place for a simplified development:
   - pre-commit hooks for automatic quality assurance code quality
-  - Makefile rules for automatic quality assurance:
+  - Makefile rules for additional quality assurance tasks:
     ```shell
     make fix  # Fix anything that can be fixed automatically e.g. formatting
     make check  # Check formatting, linting and type consistency